-I am an anthropologist of religion and sexuality.
+I am an anthropologist of religion.

-2020 – 2016 D. Phil in Theology & Religion — St Antony’s College, University of Oxford
+2020 – 2016 D. Phil in Anthropology of Religion — St Antony’s College, University of Oxford

 2012 – 2013 MSt in the Study of Religions with Distinction — Keble College, University of Oxford